StatguyUser/BaselineRemoval/README.md

 # What is it?
-Companion python library for the machine learning book [Feature Engineering & Selection for Explainable Models A Second Course for Data Scientists](https://statguyuser.github.io/feature-engg-selection-for-explainable-models.github.io/index.html).
+Companion python library for the machine learning book [Feature Engineering & Selection for Explainable Models: A Second Course for Data Scientists](https://statguyuser.github.io/feature-engg-selection-for-explainable-models.github.io/index.html).
 It is used for baseline correction.
 It has below 3 methods for baseline removal from spectra.

   - **Modpoly** Modified multi-polynomial fit [1].
 It has below 3 parameters.